-What’s the best way to start day trading stocks in 2021?
+What’s the best way to start day trading stocks?
 The answer to that depends on you…

 What too many new traders don’t realize is that day trading is hard and comes with risks.
 I want to teach you how to start day trading while keeping that in mind.